 Cause 6 – Incorrect port numbers

-You may get error code ‘0X800CCC0E’ due to incorrect port numbers.
+You may get error code ‘0X800CCC0E’ in outlook due to incorrect port numbers.
 For instance, if you’ve enabled encryption, but have set the Incoming server (IMAP) port number to a non-encrypted port number 143, or if you have not enabled encryption but have changed the port number to an encrypted port number 993.

 Solution – To fix the problem, be sure to change the incoming server port to ‘143’ if you haven’t enabled encryption, or set the port number to ‘993’ if you’ve enabled encryption.
 To do so, follow these steps: